amaliujia/StoneDB/README.md

 StoneDB
 =======
-This is a NoSQL Database (Document database), which is expected to be done in next three weeks month.
+This is a NoSQL Database (Document database), which is expected to be done in next two weeks.

 It is conducted by my own.

 Code expected: 10,000 ~ 30,000 lines.

-The step 1 to 12 have been done.
+The step 1 to 13 have been done.

 Structure
 =======